NEW LOWER PRICES - ACT FAST!

 Fish with High Mercury-thermometer

-Woman desiring to be pregnant and those newly diagnosed as pregnant should avoid fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish and should limit intake to 6 ounces per week.
-Up to 12 ounces per week of the following fish can be consumed, as they are considered to have low levels of mercury: shrimp, salmon, pollock, catfish, canned light tuna (limit intake of albacore or white tuna to 6 ounces).
+People desiring to be pregnant and those newly diagnosed as pregnant should avoid fish high in mercury, such as shark, swordfish, king mackerel, and tilefish.
+They should also limit intake to 6 ounces per week.
+Up to 12 ounces per week of the following fish can be consumed, as they are considered to have low levels of mercury: shrimp, salmon, pollock, catfish, and canned light tuna (limit intake of albacore or white tuna to 6 ounces).

 DOWNLOAD PDF